ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

-<h2 id="blockdevice-port">PSA SPM</h2>
+<h2 id="spm-port">PSA SPM</h2>

-SPM (Secure Partition Manager) is a part of the PSA Firmware Framework that is responsible for isolating software in Partitions, managing the execution of software within Partitions, and providing IPC between Partitions.
+Secure Partition Manager (SPM) is a part of the PSA Firmware Framework that is responsible for isolating software in partitions, managing the execution of software within partitions and providing interprocessor communication (IPC) between partitions.

-For more information about SPM, refer to [TODO: WHEN READY, SPM OVERVIEW PAGE LINK]
+For more information about SPM, please refer to [the SPM overview page](/docs/development/apis/mbed-psa.html).

 **This page gives guidelines for silicon partners wishing to have Secure Partition Manager capabilities**

-## Memory layout
+### Memory layout

-Typically PSA platforms will share same RAM and flash between secure and non secure cores.
-In order to provide PSA isolation level 1 or higher we need to partition both RAM and flash in a way described by following drawing:
+Typically, PSA platforms share the same RAM and flash between secure and nonsecure cores.
+To provide PSA isolation level 1 or higher, you need to partition both RAM and flash in a way the following image describes:

 ```text
                                  RAM